-As WFT’s attendance remains among NFL’s lowest, fans wonder if it can ever turn around
+Washington fans didn’t show up at FedEx Field.
+What will it take to lure them back?

 ‘Forget about the owner’

-Despite the trying last two decades, some fans have been unable to walk away.
+Despite the trying past two decades, some fans have been unable to walk away.
 You can hear the loudest outposts across the parking lot on game day — such as the die-hards in the Redzone lot, or the government retirees of Purple H20 — but even some of those who enjoy quieter fandoms, who don’t tailgate or even go to FedEx, still have had trouble.

 This doesn’t surprise Dorothy Collins-Kappele, an assistant professor of sport management at Lake Erie College.
 In 2018, she co-authored a paper on a group of New York Jets fans in Columbia, S.C., which found that, even if a team is terrible, a group of fans can weather consistent disappointment if the individuals in it feel as connected to the other fans as much as the team itself.